Elsie MacGill: Early life and education

-Engineering career
+Career

 In 1934, MacGill started work at Fairchild Aircraft's operations in Longueuil as an assistant aeronautical engineer.
-In 1938, she was the first woman elected to corporate membership in the Engineering Institute of Canada (EIC).
-She presented a paper, "Simplified Performance Calculations for Aeroplanes", to the Royal Aeronautical Society in Ottawa, on March 22, 1938 to high praise.
+She contributed to various aviation projects including the Fairchild Super 71 (the first aircraft designed and built in Canada featuring a metal fuselage), the Fairchild 82 (a bush plane), and the Fairchild Sekani (twin-engined transport aircraft).
+She presented a paper, "Simplified Performance Calculations for Aeroplanes", to the Royal Aeronautical Society in Ottawa, on March 22, 1938, to high praise.
 It was later published in The Engineering Journal.
 She also participated in the Canadian Broadcasting Corporation's six-part series, The Engineer in War Time; her segment was called "Aircraft Engineering in Wartime Canada".
 In 1942, she was elected to the position of chairman of the EIC, Lakehead Branch, after having also served as their vice-chairman.

-Later that year MacGill was hired as chief aeronautical engineer at Canadian Car and Foundry (CanCar), becoming the first woman in the world to hold such a position.
-At CanCar she designed and tested a new training aircraft, the Maple Leaf Trainer II.
+Later that year MacGill was hired as Chief Aeronautical Engineer at Canadian Car and Foundry (CanCar).
+There she designed and tested a new training aircraft, the Maple Leaf Trainer II.

 The Maple Leaf Trainer was designed and first built in CanCar's Fort William (now Thunder Bay) factories, where MacGill had moved.
-Although the Maple Leaf II did not enter service with any Commonwealth forces, ten (two were completed, but eight had to be assembled in Mexico) were sold to Mexico where its high-altitude performance was important given the many airfields from which it had to operate.
+Although the Maple Leaf II did not enter service with any Commonwealth forces, ten (two were completed, but eight had to be assembled in Mexico) were sold to Mexico where its high-altitude performance was important, given the many airfields from which it had to operate.
 Her role in the company changed when the factory was selected to build the Hawker Hurricane fighter aircraft for the Royal Air Force (RAF).
-The factory quickly expanded from about 500 workers to 4,500 by war's end, half of them women.
-For much of the war MacGill's primary task was to streamline operations in the production line as the factories rapidly expanded.
-MacGill was also responsible for designing solutions to allow the aircraft to operate during the winter, introducing de-icing controls and a system for fitting skis for landing on snow.
+The factory had to be quickly expanded from about 500 workers to 4,500 by war's end, half of them women.
+McGill was responsible for tooling up production for more than 25,000 precision parts; the parts had to be interchangeable with Hurricanes manufactured in the U.K. For much of the war MacGill's primary task was to set up and streamline operations in the production line as the factories rapidly expanded.
+This involved designing and adapting machine tools to enable quantity manufacturing to exacting specifications.
+She was also responsible for designing solutions to allow the aircraft to operate during the winter, introducing de-icing controls and a system for fitting skis for landing on snow.